agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 There is also a growing set of published Tasks for anyone to use available on their [Github catalog repo](https://github.com/tektoncd/catalog).

 Along with these base components, there are also Triggers.
-These allow you to map external HTTP(s) addresses into PipelineRuns.
+These allow you to map external HTTP(s) addresses into PipelineRuns for use as webhooks (think triggering a PipelineRun when Github reports a PR merge).

 # Review